-Hearing is an ability that most of us take for granted.
+The hearing is an ability that most of us take for granted.
 Unfortunately, loss of hearing is a condition that affects many.
-It is estimated that over 6 crore people in India suffer from significant hearing loss.
+It is estimated that over six crore people in India suffer from the significant hearing loss.
 Apollo Clinic has set up a Speciality Clinic for Hearing Loss to address this growing concern.

 What is Hearing Loss?

-Hearing loss, impairment or deafness refers to the inability to hear things, either partially or totally.
+Hearing loss, impairment or deafness refers to the inability to hear things, either partially or entirely.
 It is a common problem that often develops with age or with repeated exposure to loud noise.
-A person with hearing loss may have muffled hearing, be unable to hear sounds coming from some directions, have trouble hearing certain frequencies or sounds or be unable to hear anything at all.
+A person with hearing loss may have muffled hearing, be unable to hear sounds coming from some directions, have trouble hearing certain frequencies or sounds or be unable to understand anything at all.